ChristopherHaydenTodd/ctodd-python-lib-logging/README.md

-# Christopher H. Todd's PROJECT_STRING_NAME
+# Christopher H. Todd's Python Library For Configuring Logging

-The PROJECT_GIT_NAME project is responsible for ...
+The ctodd-python-lib-logging project is responsible for configuring the logging for python scripts.
+Will set up the level, format of the messages, and the stream.

-The library ...

 ## Table of Contents